A 12-minute walk to Oxford Street.

 I’m just back from a 2-week trip that included work and pleasure, London and Paris.
 I stayed in hostels in both cities – two very different hostels.

-I will write a post on each so that you have a sense of what hostels are really like and how different they can be.
+I will write a post on each so that you have a sense of what the hostel experience is really like and how different they can be.
 When I returned and described them to my 30-year-old son he was surprised.
 Yes, I even had to convince him that…

 In London I stayed at YHA London Central.
 I have Hostelworld to thank for supporting me on this trip but you can believe that the comments here are all my own.
 Anyone who has read me for a while knows that I truly believe hostels to be a great alternative for solo travelers.